How to Fix Unallocated Hard Drive and Recover Data from It

 1. Right-click Start and click Disk Management.Opening Disk Management.

-2. Right-click the existing partition and click Extend Volume.Extending the existing volume.
+2. Right-click the existing partition you want and click Extend Volume.Extending the existing volume.

 1. Right-click Start and click Disk Management.Opening Disk Management.